chinghiep01/Java_springboot/document/Docker_mysql.md

 **Create a User:**

-CREATE USER ‘myUser’@’%’ IDENTIFIED BY ‘myPassword’; GRANT ALL PRIVILEGES ON myDB.* TO 'myUser'@'%';
+CREATE USER ‘user’@’%’ IDENTIFIED BY ‘password’;
+GRANT ALL PRIVILEGES ON taxdb.* TO 'user'@'%';